Finite Sample Bounds for Non-Parametric Regression: Optimal Sample Efficiency and Space Complexity: The DUPA Algorithm: Design and Bounds

-Algorithm \ref{alg:zero}, \textsc{PADUA}, takes as input all the problem parameters plus the order $N$ of the feature map we are going to use, even if, as we shall see, specific values of $N$ are required to get theoretical guarantees.
+Algorithm \ref{alg:zero}, \textsc{DUPA}, takes as input all the problem parameters plus the order $N$ of the feature map we are going to use, even if, as we shall see, specific values of $N$ are required to get theoretical guarantees.
 The first lines are standard; we start finding an $\varepsilon$ cover of the interval $[-1,1]$ and applying the feature map to each point.
-In line \ref{algline:rho}, the linear learner chooses which points they desire to query to the black-box model.
+In line \ref{algline:rho}, the linear learner chooses which points they desire to query the black-box model.
 In this step, we employ the notion of quasi-optimal design for the least square problem, which we explained in detail in appendix \ref{app:optimaldesign}.
 Keeping things simple, using a quasi-optimal design means finding the best distribution of data to fit linear regression if we are interested in the supremum error on a finite set of points, $\mathcal C_\varepsilon$ in our case.
-Using a quasi-optimal design is able to reduce the number of queries of a factor $\sqrt N$ while only paying $\log(|\mathcal C_\varepsilon|)$, and is necessary to achieve the optimal sample complexity.
+Using a quasi-optimal design reduces the number of queries by a factor of $\sqrt N$ while incurring only $\log(|\mathcal C_\varepsilon|)$ queries, and is necessary to achieve the optimal sample complexity.
 The noise densities follow exactly equation \eqref{eq:deco}, and the sampling process, at lines \ref{algline:query1},\ref{algline:query2} follows exactly equation \eqref{eq:crucial}.
 After these steps, the algorithm proceeds exactly as a simple linear regression.
 Thanks to this trick, algorithm \ref{alg:zero} achieves an optimal sample complexity guarantee for all the derivatives of the target function $f$, as the next theorem states.